jaromaz/Attiny-Tetris-Gold/README.md

 <a href="https://www.youtube.com/watch?v=lhz-gJY-Zcw"><img src="https://jm.iq.pl/tetris/tetrisvid.jpg" width="740"></a>

 Designed originally for the Attiny85 and optimised for the *#AttinyArcade* platform.
 The source code is less than 8KB and the sketch should run happily with less than 300 bytes of RAM.
-You can find out more about this platform from http://webboggles.com, buy kits to make it (or get instructions / schematics).
-This sketch includes some code from the #AttinyArcade games on that site, including interrupt code.
+This sketch includes some code from the #AttinyArcade games.

 <img src="https://raw.githubusercontent.com/jaromaz/ATtiny-Tetris-Gold/master/Tetris%20Multi-Button.gif">